-Is “among” Capitalized in a Title?
-Quick Answer
+Is "Among" Capitalized in a Title?

 When you craft titles, every word counts.
-You might wonder if small words like ‘among’ get a big letter at the start.
-The rules can be tricky, and they change based on the style guide you’re using.
+You might wonder if small words like 'among' get a big letter at the start.
+The rules can be tricky, and they change based on the style guide you're using.
 Some guides like APA have different ideas than others like MLA.
-Get ready to dive into the world of title capitalization and clear up the confusion around this common word.
+Get ready to look at the world of title capitalization and clear up the confusion around this common word.
 Unlock the secret to perfect titles and make your writing stand out.

 When you're deciding whether to capitalize the word among in a title, it's good to know the rules used by different style guides.
 The word among falls into a category known as prepositions, which are often lowercased in titles, but there's more to it.